Tashi-Shiro/CSE412Project/README.md

 # CSE412 Covid 19 Project
-Our project show information of COVID-19 in the USA.
+The purpose of our project is showing information of COVID-19 in the USA.
+We are committed to collecting a series of data from state, local governments, and health departments to provide a complete record of COVID -19.

 # Setup & Installation